The tenets of HWIS’ full immersion philosophy are:

-- HWIS implements the best practices that are part of the delivery of Creative Curriculum: child-centered, play-based, project and theme based with complimentary methodically planned and developed teacher executed scheduled structured and non-structured activities.
+HWIS implements the best practices as part of the delivery of Creative Curriculum, which is child-centered, play-, project- and theme-based, featuring methodically developed teacher-executed scheduled, structured and non-structured activities.

 Teachers have the flexibility and time to individually tailor communication, one-on-one interaction, and performance tasks according to students’ proficiency levels.
 In addition, our mixed-age classrooms and full-immersion environment allow children at multiple levels to benefit from participating in the same activity.

-Absolutely.
-It is actually relatively easy for students to learn a third, fourth, fifth … language.
-Parents who choose to enroll their child in both programs historically have attended the day school in one language and the after school program in the other.
+It is actually relatively easy for students to learn multiple languages concurrently.
+Historically, parents interested in both languages have attended the day school in one language and the after school program in the other.
 Some parents choose our summer camp sessions as a means for introducing or continuing an additional language.
-However, commitment should be maintained for each language introduced.
+However, sustained commitment is crucial for each language introduced.
 Acquiring a new language and becoming highly proficient or fluent is a long-term process.
-It is not valuable to begin an endeavor that a family cannot sustain either at school or at home.

 We go outside for recess each day, weather permitting, to give children a chance to move their muscles, interact freely with their friends, and connect with the natural world.
-During recess children are free to pursue their own activities and companions.
+During recess, children are free to pursue their own activities and companions.
 We also have structured PE time twice per week.
 Instruction in PE may be conducted in English with a qualified PE instructor.
-During the winter months HWIS contracts time with Summit YMCA in NJ and NY Sports Club in NY.
+During the winter months HWIS, contracts time at indoor facilities at the Summit YMCA in NJ and NY Sports Club in NY.

 HWIS enjoys diversity within its Mandarin and Spanish student population.
-Only about 10% of our students come from backgrounds in which the target language is spoken at home.
+About 10% of our students come from backgrounds in which the target language is spoken at home.
 The majority come from families where there is no connection to the language or culture, or where there may be a cultural connection but the language is not spoken.
-We have many multi-racial and multi-ethnic families at HWIS.
+We also have many multi-racial and multi-ethnic families at HWIS.